Skip to Content

 Three completed coffee filter turkey craft projects.
 Woman's hand holding one turkey.
 Two turkeys standing on white wood background.

-Kids of all ages will have fun creating these turkeys made out of coffee filters and clothespins.
-Easy kids’ crafts are our favorite!
+Kids of all ages will have fun creating turkeys made out of coffee filters and clothespins.
+Coffee filter crafts for kids are perfect for preschool and kindergarten children because they are fairly easy to create and don’t take a long time (aside from drying).

-If you want to speed up the process, you can paint the clothespins ahead of time.
 Even toddlers can help with coloring and tie dyeing the coffee filter paper.

 Three finished turkeys made out of coffee filters and clothes pins standing on white wood background.